wp-plugins/custom-post-widget/readme.txt

 Currently the shortcode function only outputs the post content of the content block, future support for displaying the title and/or the attached featured image is being considered.

+= I have a feature request =

+Please post your feature request on [the support forum](https://wordpress.org/support/plugin/custom-post-widget) These new features are on the to-do list:
+* Display the content block title when using the shortcode
+* Display the content block featured image when using the shortcode

 = How can I make advanced changes to the widget layout? =

 You can create your own widget template and upload this to your theme folder.
 See [this support topic](http://wordpress.org/support/topic/patch-custom-widget-frontends?replies=1) for more information about this feature.